In huge Patagonia, there are plenty of different transportation options.

 Buy your ticket well in advance for journeys during the holidays (Christmas, Easter, the months of January and February), and for Fridays and Sundays; otherwise, a few hours ahead generally suffices.

 There are good bus connections between towns during peak and shoulder seasons (November through March) but far fewer services the rest of the year.
-This particularly affects travel along Argentina’s Ruta 40, where bus company Taqsa/Marga and private company Chaiten Travel run services between Bariloche in the Lake District and various Patagonian destinations, and along Chile’s Carretera Austral, where minibuses to remote towns run on a limited basis even during high season.
+This particularly affects travel along Argentina’s Ruta 40, where bus company Taqsa/Marga and private company Chalten Travel run services between Bariloche in the Lake District and various Patagonian destinations, and along Chile’s Carretera Austral, where minibuses to remote towns run on a limited basis even during high season.

-Renting your own set of wheels allows you the most freedom to explore vast Patagonia © Getty Images / Westend61
+Renting your own set of wheels allows you the most freedom to explore vast Patagonia © Westend61 / Getty Images

 Renting a car gives you the most flexibility